HSF/hsf.github.io/organization/_posts/2021/2021-03-18-coordination.md

 ### Software Training

-Please contact us or drop into weekly meeting Monday 16h CET so we can help you organise a training.
+Please contact us or drop into the weekly meeting Monday 16h CET so we can help you organise a training.
 C++ courses merged onto curriculum https://hepsoftwarefoundation.org/training/curriculum.html Distributed computing module being planned.